appuio/techlab/labs/01_quicktour.md

-# Lab 1: Quicktour through OpenShift V3
+# Lab 1: OpenShift Quicktour

 In this lab the basic concepts of OpenShift are presented.
 We will also show you how to log in to the web console and briefly present the individual areas.